-Costume researchers can find further useful material in the museum's Prints and drawings and Historic photograph collections, while transcripts of early uniform regulations and photographs of items held elsewhere can be seen in the Library by appointment with the curator (see above).
+Costume researchers can find further useful material in the museum's Prints and drawings and Historic photograph collections, while transcripts of early uniform regulations and photographs of items held elsewhere are in the Library's collections.

 The following items and extracts from the Museum's collections are highlights from one of the most popular periods of British naval history.

 - Epaulettes on coats were introduced for the first time.

 - Admirals had three silver stars on each epaulette and three rows of lace on the coat sleeve, vice-admirals two and rear-admirals one, worn with both dress and undress uniform.
 In practice, as opposed to the regulations, the sleeve lace seems to have been sewn on the cuff.